 For she’s a jolly NICE Fellow!

-Torbay Hospital’s Director of Nursing, Jane Viner, is one of just ten senior healthcare leaders in the country this year to be named a Fellow of the National Institute for Health and Care Excellence (NICE).
+Torbay and South Devon NHS Foundation Trust’s Associate Director for Social Care, Joanna (Jo) Williams, is one of just nine senior healthcare leaders in the country this year to be named a Fellow of the National Institute for Health and Care Excellence (NICE).

 NICE Fellows are senior health and social care leaders who are ambassadors for the Institute at regional and national levels and among their professional groups and peers.
+This fellowship is for a three year period.
 NICE Fellows build networks of influential professionals who support NICE in the implementation of its guidance.

-Interim Chief Executive at South Devon Healthcare NHS Foundation Trust, which runs Torbay Hospital, added: “It’s great news that Jane has been awarded this fellowship from NICE.
-As an ambassador for NICE and the Trust she will ensure that we remain abreast of wider developments in health and care as well as showcasing our own achievements.
-We look forward to supporting her in this exciting new venture.”
+Mairead McAlinden, Chief Executive at Torbay and South Devon NHS Foundation Trust, added: “I am delighted that Jo has been awarded this prestigious fellowship from NICE.
+As an ambassador for NICE and the Trust, she will ensure that we remain abreast of wider developments in health and care as well as raising awareness of our own local innovations that are driving improvements in care.